vorlif/spreak/README.md

 Flexible translation library for Go based on the concepts of gettext.

-> This project is currently under development

 ## Features

 * Support for `fs.FS` and `embed`
-* Goroutine Safe through immutability
+* Goroutine Safe and lock free through immutability
 * Easily extendable
+* [Powerful extractor](xspreak/README.md) for strings to simplify the localization process

 ## Usage